History of Detroit: 1970s and 1980s

 Detroit became notorious for violent crime in the 1970s and 1980s.
 Dozens of violent black street gangs gained control of the city's large drug trade, which began with the heroin epidemic of the 1970s and grew into the larger crack cocaine epidemic of the 1980s and early 1990s.
-There were numerous major criminal gangs that were founded in Detroit and that dominated the drug trade at various times, though most were short-lived.
+Numerous major criminal gangs were founded in Detroit, dominating the drug trade at various times, though most were short-lived.
 They included The Errol Flynns (east side), Nasty Flynns (later the NF Bangers) and Black Killers and the drug consortiums of the 1980s such as Young Boys Inc., Pony Down, Best Friends, Black Mafia Family and the Chambers Brothers.
 The Young Boys were innovative, opening franchises in other cities, using youth too young to be prosecuted, promoting brand names, and unleashing extreme brutality to frighten away rivals.

 Several times during the 1970s and 1980s, Detroit was named the "arson capital of America", and the city was also repeatedly dubbed the "murder capital of America".
 Detroit was frequently listed by FBI crime statistics as the "most dangerous city in America" during this time frame.
-Crime rates in Detroit peaked in 1991, at more than 2,700 violent crimes per 100,000 people.
+Crime rates in Detroit peaked in 1991 at more than 2,700 violent crimes per 100,000 people.
 Population decline left abandoned buildings behind that became magnets for the drug trade, arson, and other criminal activity.
 The city's criminality has pushed tourism away from the city, and several foreign countries even issued travel warnings for the city.

 Around this period, in the days of the year preceding and including Halloween, Detroit citizens went on a rampage called "Devil's Night".
-A tradition of light-hearted minor vandalism, such as soaping windows, had emerged in the 1930s, but by the 1980s it had become, said Mayor Young, "a vision from hell."
+A tradition of light-hearted minor vandalism, such as soaping windows, had emerged in the 1930s, but by the 1980s, it had become, said Mayor Young, "a vision from hell."
 During the height of the drug era, Detroit residents routinely set fire to houses that were known as popular drug-dealing locations, accusing the city's police of being either unwilling or unable to solve the deep problems of the city.

-The arson primarily took place in the inner city, but surrounding suburbs were often affected as well.
+The arson primarily occurred in the inner city, but surrounding suburbs were also often affected.
 The crimes became increasingly destructive throughout this period.
-Over 800 fires were set, mostly to vacant houses, in the peak year 1984, overwhelming the city's fire department.
-In later years, the arsons continued, but the frequency of these fires was reduced by razing thousands of abandoned houses, buildings that were, in many cases, used to sell drugs.
-5,000 of these buildings were razed in 1989–90 alone.
-Every year the city mobilizes "Angel's Night", with tens of thousands of volunteers patrolling high-risk areas in the city.
+Over 800 fires were set, mostly to vacant houses, in the peak year of 1984, overwhelming the city's fire department.
+In later years, the arsons continued, but the frequency of these fires was reduced by razing thousands of abandoned houses and buildings that were often used to sell drugs.
+Five thousand of these buildings were razed in 1989–90 alone.
+The city mobilizes "Angel's Night" every year, with tens of thousands of volunteers patrolling high-risk areas.